 Ghee is clarified butter, which means it’s butter with water and milk solids removed.
 Compared to butter, ghee may contain more fat but contains no lactose.

 Ghee is a type of clarified butter.
-It’s more concentrated in fat than butter because its water and milk solids have been removed.
+It’s more concentrated in fat than butter because it doesn’t contain water or milk solids.

-In addition to cooking, it’s used in the Indian alternative medicine system Ayurveda, where it’s known as ghrita.
+In addition to cooking, it’s used in the Indian alternative medicine system Ayurveda, in which it’s known as ghrita.

-Because its milk solids have been removed, it does not require refrigeration and can be kept at room temperature for several weeks.
+Given that its milk solids have been removed, ghee does not require refrigeration and can be kept at room temperature for several weeks.
 In fact, like coconut oil, it may become solid when kept at cold temperatures.

-Bottom Line: Ghee is a type of clarified butter that is stable at room temperature.
+Ghee is a type of clarified butter that’s stable at room temperature.
 It has been used in Indian cooking and Ayurvedic medicine since ancient times.

 Ghee is made by heating butter to separate the liquid and milk solid portions from the fat.

 First, butter is boiled until its liquid evaporates and milk solids settle at the bottom of the pan and turn golden to dark brown.

 Next, the remaining oil (the ghee) is allowed to cool until it becomes warm.
 It’s then strained before being transferred to jars or containers.